Schlebusch-lab/Sahel_study/README.md

 bioRxiv 2024. doi: https://doi.org/10.1101/2024.06.22.600206

 ##### - Scripts:
-All the information and command lines to run the plotting scripts are described in:&emsp;[scripts_README](https://github.com/Schlebusch-lab/Sahel_study/blob/main/scripts_README.md)
+All the information and command lines to run the plotting scripts are described in [scripts_README](https://github.com/Schlebusch-lab/Sahel_study/blob/main/scripts_README.md)

 ### Main Figures
 ###### On the top-right side of the figures of the interactive plots, there are different tools for scrolling, zooming in, and zooming out with the mouse (using Box Zoom, Wheel Zoom, Wheel Zoom on the y-axis, Zoom in on the x-axis, Undo, and Reset) or saving the plots as figures in high resolution (*.svg format).